 - January – April: I will need to source out.
 I can often get locally grown greenhouse flowers April-May, and I try to source direct from other flower farmers whenever possible.
 Most flowers are available if we go far enough afield, so let’s talk!

-- May: lilacs and bulb flowers and flowering branches and, depending on the weather, peonies and anenomes.
+- May: lilacs and bulb flowers (tulips, fancy daffodils, leucojeum) and flowering branches as well as, depending on the weather, peonies and anenomes.

-- late May – June: peonies! also orlaya, delphinium, larkspur, sweet william, salvia, lupine, anenome, snapdragons, clematis, eryngium, veronica, iris, various perennials.
+- late May – June: peonies! also the tulips, leucojeum, orlaya, delphinium, larkspur, sweet william, salvia, lupine, anenome, snapdragons, clematis, eryngium, veronica, iris, various perennials.

-- July: snapdragons, early dahlias, daisies, rudbeckia, early sunflowers, phlox, lilies, zinnias, hydrangea, various perennials.
+- July: snapdragons, early dahlias, daisies, rudbeckia, early sunflowers, phlox, various amazing perennials including eryngium, veronica, and astilbe.

 - October: is tricky!
 This is our month of frost, so depending on when it happens I could have dahlias or it will be whatever I can source out plus heirloom chrysanthemums, which are gorgeous and not the same kind of mums that you buy at the big box stores.